jklap/HomeKey-ESP32/README.md

 ## Overview

+Only the PN532 is supported as an NFC module.

 - Only the FAST and STANDARD flows are implementated right now, the ATTESTATION flow will be implemented at a later time since STANDARD can be used in most cases
 - Lock State can be received and controlled via MQTT through user-defined topics
 - Any NFC Target that's not identified as homekey will skip the flow and at least at the moment it only just publishes the UID, ATQA and SAK to the same MQTT topic as homekey with the property `homekey` set to false
 - It is not made for battery-powered applications (yet)
 - Designed for a board with 4MB Flash size as OTA is enabled and it needs a second partition of the same size

+The code still needs some working so it's very much a work in progress, but the main implementation is roughly there.

+Goal of the project is to make it easy to add the homekey functionality to locks that don't support it or to anything for that matter :) .

+## Wiring

+The current implementation is using SPI for communication.

+Pins are the default Arduino pins for SPI which should be as follows:

+GPIO18 - SCK

+GPIO19 - MISO

+GPIO23 - MOSI

+GPIO5 - SS

 ## Configuration